icons8/lunacy-docs/docs/tools.md

 1. Enable the tool by selecting it on the toolbar or simply press `H`.
 2. Click and drag over the area you want to have a hotspot.

-The demo below shows the procedure of creating a hotspot and setting a target artboard.
+The demo below shows the procedure of creating a hotspot and setting a target frame.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-addhotspotplaceholder.png" height="auto"><source src="/public/tool-addhotspot.mp4" type="video/mp4"></video>